Ayush9791/Bank-Management-System/Readme.txt

 This is a completely unique project, you may not able to find any other Bank Management System that uses Binary files to save the data.

 Feel free to check over youtube, only projects there are using a DBMS software.
-But this project uses a Binary file to save the data,
+But this project uses a Binary file to save the data which adds a extra layer of encrytion for the bankers,

 so it could fetch you some extra marks if you are using this code for a school/college project.